KC7-Foundation/kc7_data/mcjwalker/README.md

 Now, get out there and keep us safe!
 The whole company is counting on you.
 No pressure😊.

+## Nice to Know

+Here are some things that might be helpful to know as we explore the CastleSand Database:

+**Business hours**

+We operate our business from 9am to 5pm, 7 days a week.
+We should roughly expect to see all legitimate business activity within that timeframe (with some exceptions, of course).
+Let's be vigilant about any activity that occurs on the network while everyone sleeps ;)

+**Pay attention to the IT Workers**

+Our IT staff at Castle&Sand are granted elevated privileges on machines across the company in order to fulfill their duties.
+As a result, it can be concerning when their machines get compromised.
+We, at Castle&Sand, are a security-aware organization, so we do not grant local administrative privileges to users on their computers.
+However, each laptop and desktop at Castle&Sand is provisioned with a separate local administrative account - which looks something like "marketing_local_admin."
+These administrator accounts are provisioned with the same username and password per department.
+For example, all employees in the Marketing department have a local administrator account with the username "marketing_local_admin" and the same password.

+**Castle&Sand uses Active Directory**

+We utilize Active Directory, a directory service developed by Microsoft for Windows networks.
+It provides us with a centralized and standardized system for managing and organizing network resources, such as user accounts, computers, groups, and other network objects.

+Unfortunately, compromising the Active Directory Domain Controller would give an adversary credentials for all accounts on our network and enable them to cause severe harm.

+**Alerts and Alert Fatigue**

+In the CastleSand database, we have access to a **SecurityAlerts** table that shows suspicious security events that have occurred on the Castle&Sand network.
+This can be a great place to begin searching for malicious activity.
+However, we need to be aware that some of these alerts are false positives, which means they may indicate non-malicious activity.
+Let's be careful not to waste too much time chasing after these.

 ## Resources

 Understanding KQL operators: [https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/datatypes-string-operators](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/datatypes-string-operators)